 Those are some tough words.
 Maybe if we put our family’s happiness before our own, we will ultimately have a more joy-filled life.
 Are you truly happier as a person after having children?
-Are you are contemplating leaving your wife and children because your life is so unhappy right now?
-Actually, studies show your sadness will increase if you leave.
+Or you are contemplating leaving your wife and children because your life is so unhappy right now?
+Consider this: Studies show your sadness will increase if you leave.
 The only way to make your life happier is to bloom where you are planted.
 Maybe if we put our family’s happiness before our own, we will ultimately have a more joy-filled life.
 Here is how to find happiness as a family man.

 When you walk off your job site, consider this to be a time you take off work and you put on family.
 Spend more time talking about family and less about work when at home.

 Each family member needs to have their love tanks filled differently.
-Determine what language each members speaks, then put it into practice.
-The languages are: gifts, physical touch, words of affirmation, acts of service, and quality time.
-When the banks are full, family life is great.
+Determine what language each member speaks and then put it into practice.
+The languages are gifts, physical touch, words of affirmation, acts of service, and quality time.
+When everybody’s “banks” are full, family life is great.

 This is your most important relationship.
-Making time to spend with your wife doing something fun is some of the wisest time you will spend each week.
+Carving out time to spend with your wife doing something fun is a really wise investment.

 In order to prevent tension with your children, try to do something fun with them every week.
 This one step will make your bond with them stronger.